-"We saw a decrease in the amount of PCBs outside the straw and found PCBs inside the straw," she said.
-Subsequent experiments in several natural waterways proved the technology effective.
+"We saw a decrease in the amount of PCBs outside the straw and found PCBs inside the straw." she said.
+Subsequent experiments in several natural about the technology, he saw incredible potential so much so, he named his company after the NASA technology.